andrewlau4/AWSCdkBudgetWatcher/README.md

 * AWS Lambda function
 * AWS Step functions
 * all the required permissions and IAM Roles

+This project also demonstrates how to programmatically change IAM Roles/permissions on Cognito Users upon lambda triggers.

 ## Setup
 To install AWS CDK, follow the instructions here: https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html